 Loops

-Much computing is repetetive work.
+Much computing is repetitive work.
 Evaluate an expression many times with different values.
 Read lines of a file.
 Update a large number of variables.
 To accomplish this, we use loops.

 DO Loop